2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 ## Next steps

-We're excited to experiment with a more effective and health system for upstream contribution, and are eager to learn.
+We're excited to experiment with a more effective and healthy system for upstream contribution, and are eager to learn.
 We'll share our experiences as we run this system, in the hopes that others can learn from (and comment on!) our process.

 ## Acknowledgements